Top 10 Least Competitive Specialties in Medicine

 2 | Pediatrics

+Research items consistently play a huge role in a candidate’s ability to match into their desired program, no matter how competitive it is.
 The Med School Insiders Ultimate Research Course distills the tactics the fellow course creators and I used to gain over 60 research items each.
-Not surprisingly, adcoms loved how prolific we were, and it opened doors.
 You’ll learn to publish more in less time, build a research team around you, confidently present your work, and so much more, including advanced tactics you won’t find anywhere else because we innovated them.

 The course includes over 75 video modules, templates, and resources, as well as an exclusive private community to help you elevate your research to the highest level.
 We’re so confident you’ll find tremendous value that it comes with a 10-day money-back guarantee.